thushari93/Spiral_Chronogram/README.md

 ### Description

-The `plot_chronogram` function plots a chronogram (triangular or spiral) based on the provided distance matrix and dates.
+The `plot_chronogram`, `main.py`, function plots a chronogram (triangular or spiral) based on the provided distance matrix and dates.

 ### Parameters